Lukas-Simonson/Swift-ComposeHTTP/README.md

 # ComposeHTTP
 ComposeHTTP is a thin and light wrapper around Foundation.URLSession and its functionality.
 ComposeHTTP is meant to provide a cleaner way to make URLRequests and work with the information recieved back from them.

+> [!WARNING]
+> ComposeHTTP is officially deprecated, and has been replaced with [Cobweb](https://github.com/Lukas-Simonson/Swift-Cobweb/tree/d36002d681e06de178bd97fcf678893b21abc063).
+Cobweb is a near drop-in replacement for ComposeHTTP with some lovely new features, and more to come!

 ## Quickstart Guide

 ### Making URLs